Large-$N$ Free Energy of Chiral $\mathcal{N}=2$ Chern-Simons-Matter Theories

-We solve \eqref{eq:residual} directly at finite $N$ using a robust nonlinear scheme that combines Anderson acceleration with a Levenberg--Marquardt step and a damped Newton refinement with a backtracking line search.
+We solve \eqref{eq:residual} directly at finite $N$ using a robust nonlinear scheme that combines Anderson acceleration with a Levenberg-Marquardt or Powell-hybrid step and a damped Newton refinement with a backtracking line search \footnote{All solvers are standard routines from \textsc{SciPy}'s \texttt{optimize.root} module: Anderson acceleration (\texttt{anderson}), Levenberg-Marquardt (\texttt{lm}), and Powell-hybrid (\texttt{hybr}).
+The damped Newton refinement with backtracking line search is a custom implementation of a standard Jacobian-based method used to improve convergence.}.
 At each fixed $N$, Anderson acceleration is applied to the fixed-point map $\lambda \mapsto \lambda - R ( \lambda , \Delta )$.
 This iterative scheme proves markedly more stable than gradient-flow or relaxation approaches, which fail for chiral quivers due to oscillatory complex forces and the absence of a dissipative direction.
 Anderson acceleration, by contrast, converges reliably to a stationary complex saddle over a broad range of initial conditions.
 Starting from a low-$N$ seed, it identifies a smooth branch suitable for continuation to larger~$N$.
-Convergence is declared once the residual norm satisfies $\|R\|_2<10^{-12}$, or when the relative update becomes numerically stationary, $\| \Delta \lambda \|_2 \le10^{-14}( 1 + \| \lambda \|_2)$.
+Convergence is declared once the residual norm $\|R\|_2 \equiv \sqrt{ \sum_i R_i^2 }$ falls below $10^{-12}$, or when the relative update becomes numerically stationary, $\| \Delta \lambda \|_2 \le10^{-14}( 1 + \| \lambda \|_2)$.